 Pocsuite is an open-source, remote vulnerability testing and proof-of-concept development framework.
 It comes with a powerful proof-of-concept engine and many niche features for the ultimate penetration testers and security researchers.

-Offensive Web Testing Framework (OWTF) is a framework which tries to unite great tools and make pen testing more efficient.
+Offensive Web Testing Framework (OWTF) is a framework that tries to unite great tools and make pen testing more efficient.

 Need to security test some APIs?

 Astra was made for automated security testing of REST APIs.

-Their GitHib page mentions that security engineers or developers can use Astra as an integral part of their process so they can detect and patch vulnerabilities early during the development cycle.
+Their GitHub page mentions that security engineers or developers can use Astra as an integral part of their process so they can detect and patch vulnerabilities early during the development cycle.
 Astra can automatically detect and test login and logout (Authentication API), so it's easy for anyone to integrate this into a CICD pipeline.
-Astra can take API collection as an input, making it able to test APIs in standalone mode.
+Astra can take API collection as input, making it able to test APIs in standalone mode.

 Examples of the types of security tests you can perform with Astra are: